Nik212/crypto-transformers/README.md

-# Efficient Transformers: study of existing methods in the case of crypto data
+# Efficient Transformers

 A course project aimed to review existing improvement over the classical Transformer architecture.
+We review and test the classical Transformer (baseline), Informer and Performer using high frequency crypto data.
+The choice of data is more or less arbitrary but mostly it was due to simplicity of the data.

+The goal of the project is to study and compare the GPU memory footprint and speed of inference.

 The attention-based methods and transformers made a significant breakthrough in the deep learning area and greatly impacted NLP task solutions [3].
 Although recent works show that they could potentially improve results in different tasks domains, the application of transformer for financial data in particular transactions data is underexplored.